 - Privacy and Liberty, protecting individuals’ rights under Colorado law against government overreach and threats from advancing technology.

-Here are some examples of how The Road Ahead has shaped our current and future work since its launch.
+Here are some examples of how The Road Ahead has shaped our work within its first year:

 For 70 years, the ACLU of Colorado has worked to dismantle inequitable systems by protecting civil liberties and advancing civil rights for all Coloradans.
 This is not achieved through a single lawsuit or in one legislative session, but rather through strategic and sustained efforts.
-With you at our side, ACLU of Colorado will continue to take bold steps in the long-term fight for justice for all.
+With you at our side, we can achieve systemic transformation and protect our democracy for all Coloradans.